CiscoDevNet/yangsuite/README.md

 ------------------------------

 - Connect to https://localhost NOTE: You will get a complaint about the certificate if it was generated using "gen_test_certs.sh"
 - Login using default user.
+You can find in "cat docker-compose.yml" file.
 You should change this after your first login.

 Python Virtualenv Installation
 ------------------------------